 Make ’em hot, medium, or mild!

-These bad boys can be made melt-your-face-off spicy, medium, or mild super easily!
+These Cheesy Jalapeño Popper Stuffed Zucchini Boats can be made melt-your-face-off spicy, medium, or mild super easily!
 As written, I found them to be on the medium side.
 They had a little punch but weren’t fan-your-face spicy by any means, more zesty than anything.

 Adjust down for mild and amp things up with extra fresh jalapeño for a supremely spicy popper. ?
 You can even amp things up further with a little hot sauce mixed into the filling!
 Have fun with it + let your taste buds be your guide!

 Super amazing right?!
 You guys have GOT to make this!

 To the kitchen!
 You need these easy, cheesy jalapeño popper stuffed zucchini in your life pronto.